-After sharing the interior design mood board for our master bathroom a few weeks back, I got tons of emails and messages asking how I created it.
-There are LOTS of different ways to create interior design mood boards with no one way being the “right” way.
-But many of you were frustrated by the fact that most programs used to make them such as Photoshop and PicMonkey require a fee.
-So today I’m sharing a step by step for creating interior design mood boards that’s totally free so anyone can make their own! (post includes affiliate links – full disclosure available {here})
+Every time I share an interior design mood board I’ve created, I get tons of emails and messages asking how I made it.
+There are LOTS of different ways to interior design mood boards with no one way being the “right” way.
+But many of you were frustrated by the fact that many programs used to make them such as Photoshop have a STEEP learning curve.
+They’re pricey too!
+So today I’m sharing a step by step guide for creating interior design mood boards with ease so you’ll be whipping out your own boards in no time! (post includes affiliate links – full disclosure available {here})

-I actually create interior design mood boards quite often because when I’m making over a room in our home and purchasing multiple items (rugs, lighting, etc.), it helps so much to see everything in one place.
+I create interior design mood boards all the time because when I’m making over a room in our home and purchasing multiple items (rugs, lighting, etc.), it helps so much to see everything in one place.
 It’s a great way to be more confident with your design decisions instead of spending money on something that’s unlikely to work!
-For example, this is the mood board that I recently created to help plan out what’s going in our master bathroom:
+For example, this is the mood board that I created to help plan out which products to use in our primary bathroom renovation:

-I was actually planning on buying a different vanity mirror until I created my mood board (and realized I didn’t like how it went with everything else I had planned) and it helped me to figure out the best lighting for my space too (more on that later in this post!).
-Are you ready to create your own mood board now?
+I was actually planning on buying a different vanity mirror until I created my mood board (and realized I didn’t like how it went with everything else I had planned) and it helped me to figure out the best lighting for my space too.
+Are you ready to create your own interior design mood board now?
 Here’s my step by step:

 1. Save The Images You Want to Use on Your Mood Board